tombenner/nui/README.md

         self.nuiClass = @"Button:MyButton";
     }

-You can now define style rules in NUISettings.plist for MyButton (see the available properties for Button in Style Classes below).
+You can now define style rules in NUIStyle.nss for MyButton (see the available properties for Button in Style Classes below).
 If you don't want MyButton to inherit style rules from NUIButton, set `nuiClass` to `@"MyButton"` instead of `@"Button:MyButton"`.

 If you've made an element that could be widely reusable, definitely let me know, and I'll likely be very happy to include it in this repo.